flowsforapex/flowsforapex.github.io/_pages/home.md

   - title: "Flows for APEX integration tutorial"
     excerpt: >
       This tutorial provides an introduction to the usage and integration of Flows for APEX into a process-driven APEX application.
       We also provide a light version of this tutorial in the documentation, accessible by clicking on Learn More.
+Updated for v23.1.
     image_path: "/assets/images/Tutorial.png"
     actions:
-      - url: "/assets/files/Tutorial_Flows_for_APEX_v22.2.zip"
+      - url: "/assets/files/Tutorial_Flows_for_APEX_v23.1.zip"
         class: "btn--info"
         label: '<i class="fas fa-cloud-download-alt" aria-hidden="true" style="padding-right: 5px;"></i>Download'
       - url: "/latest/getting-started/"